jordoreed/tucunare/docs/API.md

   1. width (optional): new width of the canvas and internal buffers
   2. height (optional): new height of the canvas and internal buffers If no paramerters are provided the current width and height of the canvas will be used instead

+### backFaceCullingEnabled
+A boolean value used to determine if back-face culling should be performed or not.
+Defaults to true.

 # VertexShader
 ### main(input)